pixel-tree/cloudy-logic/README.md

 npm install
 ```

-In dev mode, sequencer functions are disables by default.
-You may develop individual components using a dedicated dev section in src/Main.js.
+Sequencer functions are disabled in dev mode.
+You may develop individual components using the dedicated dev section in src/Main.js.

 Start webpack-dev-server (skip to build if no further development needed):